Table of Contents

 You can check the files that you have indexed by pointing your

-browser at http://
+browser at http://.

 You should see something similar to the following:

-and you initiate a search such as
+If you are using the default solrconfig.xml and you initiate a search such as

-you may see the following error:
+*:* you may see the following error:

-problem: Problem accessing /solr/select/.
-Reason: undefined field text
+Problem accessing /solr/select/.
+Reason:

-file found below the Solr home
+To remedy this, search the solr/solrconfig.xml file found below the Solr home

-directory for references to a field named text
+directory for references to a field named text and replace these references with content.
+For example, the select request handler identifies the default field

 as text

-.
+Change text to content.
 After making this configuration change you

 will have to restart Jetty.
 On Red Hat-type systems issue the command